mkottala9-arch/eks-observable-platform/incidents/incident-02/guardrails-and-monitoring.md

 # Incident 02 — Guardrails and Monitoring

-> **Scenario:** `podinfo`, the sample application running on the cluster, remained healthy while the memory-hog test from Incident 01 was repeated with namespace guardrails and monitoring enabled.
+> **Scenario:** `podinfo`, the sample application running on the cluster, remained healthy while the memory-hog workload from Incident 01 was deployed as a Kubernetes Deployment with namespace guardrails and monitoring enabled.
+The repeated container restarts were then detected through Grafana and Prometheus alerting.

 Incident 02 repeated the same 6 GiB memory test from Incident 01.